 7. Consider gemstone options

 Not all ladies are interested in diamonds as the only option.
 Think of Kate Middleton's sapphire engagement ring.
-If she wants something different, explore the options - such as different coloured sapphires.
+If she wants something different, explore the options - such as different coloured sapphires or a ruby.
 Should she want a diamond, do you know about the 4 C's?
 They determine the price of a diamond (colour, carat/size, cut/shape and the clarity)?

 #Diamond Price Tip: Buy a medium coloured diamond (G-M) and medium clarity (slightly included-SI1 or very Slightly Included-VS1/VS2) as you can hardly see a better colour or clarity with the naked eye.